JYunusov/Chevron-CO2-Analyzer/README.md

 This analyzer measures CO2 and displays the value.

-It also sends data to web server and stores data using web scraper.
+It also sends data to web server and stores data into csv file using web scraper.